 FAQs

-Who Do I Ask for Help?
+Who Do I Ask For Help?

 Frequently Asked Questions

-What does PACT do?
+What does Operation Foster do?

-How does PACT Work?
+How does Operation Foster Work?

 - Contract: If the pet owner agrees to the suggested foster family, we will issue a legal foster contract to both the owner and the foster family.